mrled/biblemunger/readme.markdown

 - Allow replacement of multiple things at once.
   (Would love to be able to replace "sons" and "daughters" at the same time, for example.)
 - Select the shortest verse for the `og:description` so you're most likely to see the whole thing when shared to FB etc
+- Should use a Mako page filter, rather than filtering on each expression
+- Should filter on input side, in bmweb.py, in addition to output side, in index.mako.